RubenAAA/best_hedge/README.md

 3) your selected hedges along with the number of shares of each

-The python (best_hedge.py) code requires the pandas, riskfolio, and matplotlib modules.
+The best_hedge.py file is the code I used to solve this problem.
+It requires the pandas, riskfolio, and matplotlib modules.

 The source_data.xlsx file is the same that you provided me with in the email.